Written by: Greg Ellifritz

 5) I prefer an area where there isn’t a lot of foot traffic moving behind me.

-Those are my selection criteria.
+Those are my primary considerations.
 Looking at my preferences, what seat would you choose?

-The article where I originally found this photo suggested that table A-B-C is the best spot.
+The article where I originally found this photo (which has since been deleted) suggested that table A-B-C is the best spot.
 I would disagree.

 There’s too much foot traffic heading to the bathrooms for those tables.
-I don’t want to have to physically check out that many people as they move behind me to use the toilets.
+I don’t want to have to physically watch that many people as they move behind me to use the toilets.

 The article also discusses the advantages of table “I” in being able to see every other position in the restaurant.
 I would avoid that one as well.
 Criminals call the seats with their backs in a corner where they can see every other seat in the venue the “cop seats.”
 That’s where cops sit.
-The criminals know this and will take out the “cops” at the first opportunity.
+The criminals know this and might look there to take out the “cops” at the first opportunity.
 Sometimes the best seat in a venue is also the worst seat.

 I would personally suggest occupying seats 1 or 2 at tables D, E, or F as the best seats in this particular layout.
 You can see the front door.
 You can see the cash register.
 You are close to the emergency exits, but you don’t have constant bathroom traffic moving behind you to evaluate.

-Sometimes the “prime seats” in any particular location aren’t the “most tactical.”
+Sometimes the “prime seats” in any particular location aren’t always the “most tactical.”